 One of the things we like best about State Farm is the number of discounts, some of them specific to Hawaii, that can save you a considerable amount of money on your policy.
 And yes, it has all the usual discounts, like one for having multiple policies with the company and an accident-free discount.

 State Farm’s website is nicely put together.
 In fact, we recommend that those who are new to car insurance check out State Farm’s Simple Insights blog even if they aren’t planning to insure with the company.
 There’s a wealth of information there on vehicle safety, the latest car tech, maintenance, insurance basics, and more.
-Of the five companies we explored, State Farm, we felt, had the best and most educational website.
+Of the companies we explored, State Farm, we felt, had the best and most educational website.

 We were just as impressed by the company’s Drive Safe and Save program.
 You earn a five percent discount just for signing up.
 Then the State Farm monitors your driving using either your OnStar capabilities or a small beacon device that you keep in the car.
 If you’re a safe driver, obeying speed limits, slowing for turns, and generally handling your car like a boss, you can save up to 50 percent of your premium, according to the company.